 Prior to the second open house, the CVRD extended a second opportunity to participate in the planning process.
-This resulted in CVRD parks staff meeting with a representative of the K'ómoks First Nation to discuss First Nation input.
-The K'ómoks First Nation provided historical and cultural context for inclusion in the management plan.
+This resulted in CVRD parks staff meeting with a representative of the K'ómoks First Nation to discuss First Nation input and ultimately working with the K'ómoks First Nation to provide historical and cultural context for inclusion in the management plan.